IT21803666/Sales-Insights-Data-Analysis-Project/README.md

 In this project MySQL acts as the OLTP (Online Transaction Processing) and through the ETL a data warehouse would be built for the data gathering stage which will not affect MySQL since live transactions are happening.

+### Tools and Techniques used

+Data analysis was done through MySQ, whereas Data Cleaning and ETL using PowerQuery Editor.
+Started off with data modelling by mapping the entities which eventually created a star schema with fact table been the sales transactions and the rest been dimension tables.